Promotion Evaluation Q&A June 1 2022

 How will evaluations be conducted?

-Regular sessions are available to allow the prospect to participate in an evaluation process to determine if they satisfy the criteria for promotion to a higher CTPA club rating.
-During these sessions the prospect will participate in three round robin games with and against selected ‘controls’ from the level in which they are being evaluated.
-In addition to these three games, the prospect will participate in a Skinny Singles game against one of the ‘controls’.
-All games will be to 11 points, win by one point.
-At the conclusion of these four games, the prospect will achieve promotion if they have scored a total of 32 points or more.
-If they score fewer than 32 points the prospect will remain at their current CTPA club rating.
+Occasional evaluation events will be conducted to allow the prospect to participate in a Promotion Evaluation to determine if they satisfy the criteria for promotion to a higher CTPA club rating.
+During these events the prospect will participate in six round robin games with and against selected ‘controls’ from the level in which they are being evaluated.
+These games will be with/against two teams of three controls.
+All games will be to 7 points, win by one point.
+At the conclusion of these six games, the game in which the prospect scored the fewest points will be discarded.
+The prospect will achieve promotion if they have scored a total of 27 points or more.
+If they score fewer than 27 points the prospect will remain at their current CTPA club rating.
 (For new members who self-assess, see exception discussed below.)

 Is there a fee for an evaluation?